lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * Calculate total and subscale scores.
 * Describe other reliability estimates that would be appropriate for the measure you are evaluating.

-Again, I encourage you to use data that allows for the possibility of a total scale score as well as two or more subscales.
-This will allow you to continue using it in some of the lessons that follow.

 ### Readings & Resources